awarbler/KotlinQuizApp/README.md

 # Overview

 <!--{Important!
 Do not say in this section that this is college assignment.
 Talk about what you are trying to accomplish as a software engineer to further your learning.}-->
-I was attempting to learn Kotlin in a two week period as well as an android application.
+I was attempting to learn Kotlin in a two week period as well as an android studio application.
+I was trying to figure out a way to quiz myself for upcoming test.
+I was able to accomplish this goal using Kotlin and Android Studio.
+I was able to learn some xml and create the layout for the mobile application.
+I created three pages the login page, the question page, and the results page.
+I was able to receive input from the user and store the data, and retrieve it for the results page.

 <!--{Provide a description the software that you wrote to demonstrate the Kotlin language.}-->